Finally a sourdough I can share!

 Salt - 1.9%

-Mix everything (except salt and some water) until all flour is absorbed.
-Cover and let stand for 60 min, then add salt and remaining water, and mix for 3-4 min.
+Mix everything, except salt, until all flour is absorbed.
+Cover and let stand for 60 min, then add salt and mix for 4-5 min.
 I use stand mixer, but you can use anything you like.

 Place the dough in a lightly oiled bowl, cover, let rest for 30 min.
 Take it out on a lightly-floured surface and stretch and fold from 4 sides, then put it back in the bowl.
 Repeat rest and stretch and fold 3 times (4 times total, cover during rest).
 BF for 2 hrs.
 On lightly-floured surface pre-shape, let rest 10-15 min, then final shape.

 Flour the banneton, and the surface of the dough (lightly), place the dough into the banneton and cold proof overnight (10-12 hrs).
 Next morning, take the dough out of the fridge and let warm up on the counter for 1.5-2 hrs.
+(EDIT: I later found this step to be completely unnecessary; you can bake straight from the fridge, and is scores this way easier too!).
 Meanwhile, preheat oven to 500F, then drop the temp to 475F.
 I baked at first under a "dome".
 I have this old cast-aluminum pot, which I preheat in the oven and then invert and cover the dough with it to create hot and steamy environment, similar to a Dutch oven or Cloche.
 It looks like this:

 I am baking right on a cookie sheet, lightly covered with corn meal to prevent dough sticking.
-Take the dough out of the banneton, dust off any excess flour (I found that I really don't like the taste of the roasted rice flour, which I use in my banneton :-) ), and score the bread.
+Take the dough out of the banneton, dust off any excess flour, and score the bread.
 I scored at a shallow angle, trying to create an "ear".
 I think I succeeded.

 Bake under the dome for 20 min at 475F, then drop temp to 460F and bake uncovered for 20 min more, rotating once in the middle.
-I waited for about 2 hrs before slicing the loaf, and I must admit that was torture! :-) The crumb looks fine, although I would prefer it a bit more airy.
+I waited for about 2 hrs before slicing the loaf, and I must admit that was torture! :-) (EDIT: It's actually better to wait much longer, 3-4 hrs).
+The crumb looks fine, although I would prefer it a bit more airy.
 The taste was wonderful, and the crust was the crunchiest I ever achieved!

 Hope this helps someone too!